Georgia athletics, Jalen Carter sued by passenger in fatal crash of Bulldogs player and staffer

 Former Georgia offensive lineman Warren McClendon was also in the vehicle that crashed.
 He sustained minor injuries.

-The lawsuit, which includes the estate of Willock as a defendant, requests at least $171,595 in general damages along with punitive damages.
-It accuses the athletic association, LeCroy and Carter with varying degrees of negligence.
+The lawsuit, which includes the estate of LeCroy as a defendant, requests at least $171,595 in general damages along with punitive damages.
+It accuses the athletic association, LeCroy and Carter of varying degrees of negligence.

-An email sent to a Georgia football spokesperson was not immediately answered.
+The athletic association said in a statement that while it has supported Bowles during her recovery, it disputes her lawsuit and will “vigorously” defend itself in court.
+The statement added that staff members were to use rental vehicles for recruiting purposes only and not authorized for personal use on the night of the crash or any other time.

+“Under no circumstances were recruiting staff authorized to use rental cars to drive at excessive speeds while intoxicated,” the statement added.

 Rob Buck, one of Bowles’ lawyers, said in a statement that she is “deeply saddened” by the deaths of Willock and LeCroy and expressed appreciation for the support she has received during recovery.